 - The solid support of a hybrid.
 The upper comfort layers should provide body-contouring pressure relief, which then combines with the coil system below to support the body and spine.
 Co-sleepers should appreciate the enhanced edge support the coils provide.

 - Multiple comfort options.
 There are 9 total mattresses available through the Helix line, 6 available in Luxe versions, each designed to appeal to a different type of sleep preference.
-The company offers two double-sided products and a big-and-tall model, as well.
+The company offers a Big & Tall version called the Plus as well.

 Nolah fans will likely be people searching for a medium to medium-soft, all-foam experience with minimal sinkage and bounce and lots of pressure relief.
 Helix offers a wide range of products to suit most needs.
 The Dusk should be a great fit for sleepers who like a hybrid, medium to medium-firm feel with moderate bounce and enhanced edge support.